datanav/docs/getting-started.rst

  Flask==1.0.2

- If you have a newr version of Flask, you put that in instead of 1.0.2.
+ If you have a newer version of Flask, you put that in instead of 1.0.2.

 Final part is the actual program.
 FOr this we create a python file, also in the "service" folder, named "DemoMicroservice.py" with the following code: